AVM-Consulting/oracle-db-monitor/README.md

 - It presents key metrics from multiple OEM Pages in single pane of glass. <br />
 - It does not require browser/GUI.
 It only need access to port 22 or 1521 on Oracle db host. <br />
 - It works for Real Application Cluster and Single node configuration. <br />
-- It is best to run on clients where Cssh is available (macOS or Linux).
+- It is best to run on clients where Cssh is available (MacOS or Linux).
-- It does not replace OEM, but it is very useful tool where OEM is not availabe.
+- It does not replace OEM, but it is very useful tool where OEM is not available.

 <img src="readme/oracle-db-monitor-icon.png" width="200">